UBIC-repo/Whitepaper/README.md

 There are some factors that mitigate this risk:
  - Genuine passports are worth several thousand dollars on the black market this is why if someone who "loses" his passport too often he or her won't get a new one and will draw attention from law enforcement.
  - The fees and the time that is required to get a new passport might outweigh the benefit of receiving additional UBI.
  - Governments could issue passport revocation lists.
-A stollen or lost passport will then immediately stop to receive any additional coins.
+A stolen or lost passport will then immediately stop to receive any additional coins.

 ### Hostile governments
 Governments might be hostile to the idea of this kind of cryptocurrencies.
 They could then try to harm it through legislation or hacking.
 Because they are emitting the Document Signing Certificates they could spam the network with passport registration transaction, this however appears to be unlikely as it will certainly lower their credibility and damage them.